jeremycochoy/gb-book/ch0.md

 in a column only if the two numbers have different digit.
 If both have the same digit, you place a `0`.

-Get familiar with those operations if its not already the case.
+Get familiar with this operations if its not already the case.

 Architecture of a 8-bit computer
 --------------------------------